Bayesian Nonparametric Inference in Elliptic PDEs: Convergence Rates and Implementation

-Partial differential equations (PDEs) are fundamental mathematical tools to model the behaviour of complex real-world phenomena, with ubiquitous applications across engineering and the sciences.
-The formulation of a PDE typically involves a number of \textit{functional parameters}, which are often unknown in applications and not directly accessible to measurements.
+Partial differential equations (PDEs) are primary mathematical tools to model the behaviour of complex real-world phenomena, with~ubiquitous applications across engineering and the sciences.
+The~formulation of a PDE typically involves a number of \textit{functional parameters}, which are often unknown in applications and not directly accessible to measurements.
 Employing a PDE model in practice therefore necessitates that the parameters in the equation be determined beforehand from the available data, giving rise to an \textit{inverse problem} of \textit{parameter identification}.
-Such problems have been extensively studied in applied mathematics \cite{EHN96,KNS08,I17} and, more recently, in statistics \cite{KS04,BHM04,HP08}.
-See the monographs \cite{BB18,AMOS19,N23} and the references therein for an extended overview on this research~area.
+Such problems have been extensively studied in applied mathematics~\cite{EHN96,KNS08,I17} and, more recently, in~statistics~\cite{KS04,BHM04,HP08}.
+See the monographs~\cite{BB18,AMOS19,N23} and the references therein for an extended overview on this research~area.

-In the present paper, we focus on the following representative example.
-Many of the ideas presented hereafter have a natural extension to other classes of PDEs; see \cite{N23} for an in-depth treatment of the subject.
-Consider a physical quantity undergoing \textit{diffusion} in an inhomogeneous multidimensional medium $\Ocal\subset\R^d, \ d\in\N$, with~smooth boundary $\partial\Ocal$.
+In the present paper, we shall focus on the following representative example.
+Consider a physical quantity undergoing \textit{diffusion} in an inhomogeneous multidimensional convex medium $\Ocal\subset\R^d, \ d\in\N$, with~smooth boundary $\partial\Ocal$.
 At~equilibrium, the~density $u(x)$ of the diffusing substance at any location $x\in\Ocal$ is governed by the second-order elliptic PDE

-where $s :\Ocal\to\R$ describes the spatial distribution of local sources or sinks, $g:\partial\Ocal\to\R$ prescribes the density values at the boundary, and the \textit{diffusivity function} $f:\Ocal\to(0,\infty)$ models spatially-varying conductivity throughout the inhomogeneous domain.
-Under mild regularity conditions on $s,b,f$ and $\partial\Ocal$, standard elliptic theory implies existence of a unique classical classical twice continuously-differentiable solution $G(f)\equiv u_f\in C^2(\Ocal)$ to \eqref{Eq:EllipticPDE} (e.g.~\cite[Chapter 6]{E10}).
+where $s :\Ocal\to\R$ describes the spatial distribution of local sources or sinks, $g:\partial\Ocal\to\R$ prescribes the density values at the boundary, and~the \textit{diffusivity function} $f:\Ocal\to(0,\infty)$ models spatially varying conductivity throughout the inhomogeneous domain.
+Under~mild regularity conditions on the PDE coefficients, standard elliptic theory implies the existence of a unique twice continuously differentiable classical solution $G(f)\equiv u_f\in C^2(\Ocal)$ to \eqref{Eq:EllipticPDE} (e.g.,~\cite{E10}, Chapter 6).
 Assuming that $s$ and $b$ are known, we are then interested in the problem of estimating $f$ from $n$ noisy point evaluations of $G(f)$ over a grid of (possibly random) design points $X_1,\dots,X_n$ in $\Ocal$,